mikegagnon/nginx-overload-handler/README.txt

         See bouncer/README.txt

 ==== Requirements ====
-Designed and test on Linux (specifically Ubuntu 11.10 32-bit and 64-bit), but should be portable to other *nix's with minimal effort.
+Designed and tested on Linux (specifically Ubuntu 11.10 32-bit and 64-bit), but should be portable to other *nix's with minimal effort.

 ==== WARNING ====
 Some of these files (particularly the ones that need to be run as sudo) might do things you don't want, such as overwriting nginx configuration files without backuping up your old ones.
-If you are considered aboutt this sort of thing I recommend viewing the files that require sudo before you execute them.
+If you are considered about this sort of thing I recommend viewing the files that require sudo before you execute them.
+It's probably best to test nginx-overload-handler in its own VM.

 ==== Is this code ready for production? ==== Definintely not.
 It is highly experimental.